- Business Risk Management

 Keeping it real: The trial court is the ultimate judge of the witness’ credibility but there was ample ground here for the appeal court to uphold the trial court’s determination.
 The appellate court pointed to several inconsistencies between Mangen’s conduct and his theory at trial, as well as discrepancies between his deposition testimony and his trial testimony.

 If Mangen had been telling the truth, we would expect him to produce some evidence that he had protested Santomieri’s failure to pay him the $40,000 loan proceeds.
 Since Mangen had the burden of proving that he never received the proceeds, the lack of that evidence led to a judgment against him.
 Like the watchdog that failed to bark, Mangen’s texts’ failure to object, pointed to the solution.

 For anyone who signs a promissory note and does not receive the agreed upon loan proceeds, the lesson is clear: don’t wait until the note becomes due.
 Object early, often, and in a form that creates a record, that the consideration for the note was never paid.
-Don’t become the curious incident of the borrower at collection time.Tags: Commercial Real Estate, Real Estate, Real Estate Mortgages
+Don’t become the curious incident of the borrower at collection time.Tags: Business Risk Management, Commercial Liability, Commercial Loans, Commercial Real Estate, Contracts, Real Estate, Real Estate Mortgages